shenghaowang/simple-bookstore-crud-app/README.md

 # Simple Bookstore CRUD App

 A mini golang project for demonstrating the CRUD operations of a book management system.
+The project reproduces the app created by Mr. Akhil Sharma based on his [online tutorial](https://www.youtube.com/watch?v=1E_YycpCsXw&t=395s).

 ## MySQL Setup for Linux
 1. Install MYSQL locally with the following commands.